exadel-inc/etoolbox-authoring-kit/README.md

 ## Samples

-Samples of usage AEM Authoring Toolkit API and DependsOn library are provided in a separate module [AAT Samples](./aem-authoring-toolkit-samples).
+Examples of use AEM Authoring Toolkit API and DependsOn library are presented in a separate [AAT Samples](./aem-authoring-toolkit-samples) module.

-Run `mvn clean install` from the [AAT Samples](./aem-authoring-toolkit-samples) root folder in order to __install__ sample project.
+Run `mvn clean install` from the root folder of [AAT Samples](./aem-authoring-toolkit-samples) to __install__ a sample project.

-To directly find necessary annotations or that specific usage read [AAT Readme](./aem-authoring-toolkit-samples/README.md).
+To directly find necessary annotations or specific use of these annotations, read [AAT Readme](./aem-authoring-toolkit-samples/README.md).